Techtonica/curriculum/atom/atom.md

 ### Motivation

 Most software is written using text editors.
-Atom is a very popular open-source text editor developed and maintained by Github.
+Atom is a very popular open-source text editor developed and maintained by GitHub.
 Having a good understanding of how to use Atom will enable you to use other text editors with ease.

 ### Objective
 **Students will be able to**